Did you know that autism-friendly travel is becoming more popular?

-Most cruise lines provide additional services to help people with a variety of disabilities travel.
-For instance, look for a cruise line that has special needs or a disability desk.
-Additionally, you may also find offers cruises for special needs families.
+The majority of cruise lines provide additional services to better accommodate people with a wide variety of disabilities.
+For example, several cruise lines include a special needs or a disability desk.
+Additionally, there are some special cruises designed for families with individuals that have identified disabilities.

-Autism on the Seas collaborates with several cruise lines.
-As a result, they provide cruise vacations to families with children who have autism and other disorders.
+An organization called Autism on the Seas collaborates with several cruise lines.
+As a result, they provide cruise vacations for families with children who have autism.